tc39/proposal-pattern-matching/README.md

 Boolean literals, numeric literals, string literals, and the null literal.

-Additionally, some expressions that are _almost_ literals, and function as literals in people's heads, are allowed:
+Additionally, some expressions that are _almost_ literals, and function as literals in people’s heads, are allowed:

 - `undefined`, matching the undefined value
 - numeric literals preceded by an unary `+` or `-`, like `-1`